Maxi03milian/Uek-Modul223_Co-Working/README.md

 <h2 align="center">ÜK Modul-223 - Co-working Space application</h2>

   <p align="center">
     An application for a co-working space.
-The application is developed as the final practial assignement of the Modul 223 course at ZLI.:
+The application is developed as the final practial assignement of the Modul 223 course at ZLI.
     <br />
   </p>
 <br>